BillBohan/NISC/README.md

 25. Write to Z sets the value returned when reading either Z or NZ if ZF is set when reading.
 26. Write to NZ sets the value returned when reading either Z or NZ if ZF is clear when reading.
 27. Working Registers.
 These 16 registers do nothing special.
 They are just like RAM except they never generate wait states.
+28. A lot of space for more stuff.
+29. x here means all values from 0 to F.
+30. There are sixteen registers.
+31. These addresses use the Ax registers as memory pointers for read and write.
+32. These addresses use the Ax registers as stack pointers.
+Postdecremented read, Preincremented write.
+33. These addresses use the Ax registers as stack pointers.
+Predecremented read, Postincremented write.
+34. These addresses use the Ax registers as stack pointers.
+Postincremented read, Predecremented write.
+35. These addresses use the Ax registers as stack pointers.
+Preincremented read, Postdecremented write.
+  - 00FF is the system stack used for Call and Relative Call when the AP gets pushed.